Tapirapé-Aquiri National Forest: Location

 The Tapirapé-Aquiri National Forest is in the Amazon biome.

 It has an area of 196503.94 ha.

 It covers parts of the municipalities of Marabá, São Félix do Xingu and Parauapebas in the state of Pará.

-After granting the mining concession for the rich iron ore deposits in the Carajás Mountains, the federal government created three protected areas around the concession: the Gelado Environmental Protection Area, the Tapirapé Biological Reserve and the Tapirapé-Aquiri National Forest.
+After granting the mining concession for the rich iron ore deposits in the Carajás Mountains, the federal government created three protected areas around the concession: the Igarapé Gelado Environmental Protection Area, the Tapirapé Biological Reserve and the Tapirapé-Aquiri National Forest.

 These areas, together with the Carajás National Forest, form a continuous block around the Carajás Mineral Province.

 The forest borders the Tapirapé Biological Reserve to the north, the Carajás National Forest to the east, the Xikrin do Cateté Indigenous Territory to the south and the Itacaiúnas National Forest to the west, with which it overlaps.

 The surrounding protected areas form a contiguous block of 1,310,000 ha and isolate the Tapirapé-Aquiri, which according to its management plan has no resident population.